When it comes to budgeting, there’s no one size fits all solution.

 Who Should Not Use The 50/30/20 Budget Plan

-But if you like to know exactly where you’re spending your money, this method may be a little too hands-off for you.
+But if you like to know exactly where your money is going, this method may be a little too hands-off for you.
 You’d be better off using a budget template that breaks down your spending in more detail.

-The 50/30/20 budget plan is also heavily weighted toward spending.
+The 50/30/20 budgeting rule is also heavily weighted toward spending.

 For those that want to save at a more intense rate, this plan won’t get you there.